How is the SNP supporting people with disabilities?

 With new powers over disability benefits coming to the Scottish Parliament, we will establish a Scottish social security agency with dignity and respect at its heart.
 We will maintain disability benefits, not cut them and ensure they remain universal, not means tested.
 We will also reform the disability benefit assessment process to ensure they work for service users and set clear timescales for conducting them and making decisions.

-We know disabled people often find it difficult to access elected offices due to the many barriers that exist and the additional cost of being disabled can be one of them, but it is vital for society that all our groups are represented in politics and elected offices at all levels.
-The Scottish Government has committed funding aimed at encouraging more disabled people to participate in politics.
-And SNP MPs at Westminster will work to ensure there is as much support as possible for disabled people to stand for election to the House of Commons too.
+We also know disabled people often find it difficult to access elected offices due to the many barriers that exist and the additional cost of being disabled can be one of them.
+That’s why the Scottish Government has committed funding aimed at encouraging more disabled people to participate in politics.